z5labs/battlebots/docs/content/research_and_development/adrs/0008-equipment-loadout-system.md

 ### Implementation Notes

+**Modular Structure and Extensibility**:

+This ADR defines the initial equipment options for each category (2 weapons, 3 armor types, 4 modules).
+The modular structure—with each equipment type and option in dedicated sections—enables straightforward expansion:

+- **Adding New Equipment Options**: Future ADRs can add new equipment by simply adding new subsections under the appropriate category (Weapons, Armor, or Modules).
+For example, a future ADR could add "Laser Rifle" as a new subsection under Weapons.
+- **Adding New Equipment Categories**: Future ADRs can introduce entirely new equipment categories (e.g., "Chassis Types" or "Power Cores") by adding new top-level sections to the Equipment System Specification.
+- **Modifying Existing Equipment**: Future ADRs can supersede specific equipment subsections to rebalance or redesign individual items without affecting other equipment.

+**Stat Value Refinement**:

 All numeric values in this ADR are marked TBD (To Be Determined) and serve as placeholder values to establish the framework structure.
 These values will be refined through:

 1. Playtesting with all four example builds to validate competitive viability